goldn light shines on a long, winding road.

 Website & Contact Form: sharpelawfirm.org

-The Sharpe Law Firm website is a valuable resource for information on L&I benefits, workers’ compensation claims, as well as finding and working with an attorney.
+The Sharpe Law Firm website is a valuable resource for information on L&I benefits, workers’ compensation claims, and finding and working with an attorney.
 Portions of the content in this section are courtesy of Sharpe Law Firm.